TabuuTKS/DataStructure-Simulator/README.md

 Overview
 --------

 This application is a comprehensive simulator for various data structures.
-It provides a user-friendly menu that allows users to select and perform different operations on data structures such as Arrays, Linked Lists, Stacks, Queues, and Graphs.
+It provides a user-friendly menu that allows users to select and perform different operations on data structures such as Arrays, Linked Lists, Stacks, Queues, and Binary Trees.

 Features
 --------